Chapter 3. Configuring cloud-init

 2019-09-03 00:16:08,XXX - util.py[DEBUG]: Writing to /etc/ssh/sshd_config - wb: [XXX] 3905 bytes

-To modify your cloud-init configuration before rerunning cloud-init, use the following procedure.
-When you launch a VM that includes the cloud-init package installed and enabled, cloud-init runs in its default state on that initial boot of your VM.
+You can modify your cloud-init configuration before rerunning the cloud-init utility.
+When you launch a VM with the cloud-init package installed and enabled, cloud-init runs in its default state on the initial boot of the VM.

 Procedure